 Hollywood Park Casino and Cal-Pac Rancho Cordova first filed the lawsuit Dec.
 21 in the California Supreme Court.
 But the state’s highest court declined to take the case.

-Gibson Dunn, the Los Angeles-based law firm representing the card rooms, quickly regrouped and refiled the case in Los Angeles on March 4.
-The petitioners hoped to get the case back to the Supreme Court through a regular path.
+Gibson Dunn, the Los Angeles-based law firm representing the card rooms, quickly regrouped and refiled the case against CA sports betting in Los Angeles on March 4.
+The petitioners hoped to return the case to the Supreme Court through a regular path.

 Dunn can refile the case in Sacramento.
 But now there’s little time left to resolve the election issues prior to the Sept.
 2 ballot-printing deadline.